Is Switzerland really So Expensive in 2023?| Updated: |

 If you want to learn more, I wrote a complete guide about taxes in Switzerland.

 When foreigners talk about Switzerland, they often think of places like Zurich or Geneva.
 And these two cities are the two most expensive cities in Switzerland.
 Therefore, foreigners directly believe that Switzerland is incredibly costly everywhere.
-Even some people from Zurich and Geneva think that the prices are the same all over Switzerland.
+Even some people from Zurich and Geneva think the prices are the same all over Switzerland.

 They could not be more wrong!
 There are huge differences between cities in Switzerland.
-It is several times more expensive to live in Zurich city center than to live in a small village in the state of Zug.
+It is several times more expensive to live in Zurich city center than in a small village in the state of Zug.

 For instance, a standard apartment for 4000 CHF per month is not that surprising in Zurich.
 But in Fribourg, it would be incredibly expensive.
 You could have a prime apartment in the city center for this price.

 On average, Switzerland is much cheaper than these two expensive cities.
-And while it is true that Switzerland is expensive, it is not as extreme as some people believe.
+And while it is true that Switzerland is expensive, it is not as extreme as some believe.

 If you want to learn more about the differences between cities and states, read about Geo-Arbitrage in Switzerland.